EliahKagan/VidDraw/README.md

 When the mouse cursor is over the canvas and you press the primary mouse button, recording begins.
 Moving the mouse while the primary mouse button is pressed draws on the canvas.
-Recording continues until your release the button.
+Recording continues until you release the button.

 Even pressing the primary mouse button for a very short time records a video.
 A single short click is sufficient, though the video may consist of only one